 Now, Donald Trump is doing so well because he appeals to the Republicans, not in fighting the Democrats, but in fighting the establishment.

-We haven't fought The Democrats since 2012, since Mitt Romney ran against Barack Obama.
+We haven't fought the Democrats since 2012, since Mitt Romney ran against Barack Obama.

 Since then, the Republicans have not been fighting the Democrats, but other Republicans, rhinos, Republicans in name only.

-And Donald Trump has served a very important function in breaking the monopoly of John Boehner, of Paul Ryan, of Rens Priebus, and having people of, by, and for the people they were intended to represent.
+And Donald Trump has served a very important function in breaking the monopoly of John Boehner, of Paul Ryan, of Rentz Priebus, and having people of, by, and for the people they were intended to represent.

 Now, having said that, Donald Trump has served his function.